jskako/rss-feed/README.md

 - **Unread Articles**: Track unread articles and stay informed.
 - **Notifications**: Receive notifications when new articles arrive, with background updates running hourly.
 - **Favorites**: Mark articles as favorites for easy access later.
+- **Pull to Refresh**: Easily fetch the latest data by pulling down on the screen.
+- **Offline Mode**: A network manager ensures smooth functionality even when offline.
+- **Landscape Mode**: Fully functional landscape orientation for better usability.

 ---